mhenr18/injector/README.md

 The bootstrap code does the following:

-    - Allocate thread-local storage.
+- Allocates thread-local storage.
-    - Create a new pthread that we can use to continue bootstrapping.
+- Creates a new pthread that we can use to continue bootstrapping.
 - Suspends the initial thread and starts the pthread.
 - Creates three named fifos in the temporary directory of the process.
   The fifos have the session UUID in their names.
 - Loads the payload .dylib from the same directory (named using the session UUID).
 - Invokes the payload's payload_main function.

  By using a session UUID, it's possible for the injector binary to watch the file system event stream and get notified when the payload has created the